Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

-View Evaluation Results via the MLflow UI
+View Evaluation Results via the QCFlow UI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Your evaluation result is automatically logged into MLflow server, so you can view your evaluation results directly from the MLflow UI.
-To view the evaluation results on MLflow UI, please follow the steps below:
+Your evaluation result is automatically logged into QCFlow server, so you can view your evaluation results directly from the QCFlow UI.
+To view the evaluation results on QCFlow UI, please follow the steps below:

-1. Go to the experiment view of your MLflow experiment.
+1. Go to the experiment view of your QCFlow experiment.
 2. Select the "Evaluation" tab.
 3. Select the runs you want to check evaluation results.
 4. Select the metrics from the dropdown menu on the right side.